+VII.
 Concluding Remarks

 The paper presents a relaxation model developed for the numerical approximation of weakly ionized flows in the context of hypersonic hyperenthalpic flows.
 Governing equations rest on a conservative system proposed by Coquel and Marmignon.
-Comparisons between different solvers for shocktube applications assess the relaxation approach since the results comparison with a Godunov solver and a Roe solver is fair.
-Extension of the relaxation model to two dimensional configurations is now planned.
+The use of different solvers for the shocktube applications assesses the relaxation approach since the comparison of the numerical results with a Godunov solver and a Roe solver is fair.
+Extension of the relaxation scheme to a two dimensional configuration has also been successfully done on the RAM-C II flight testcase.